MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 In `main()`, a large number is passed to `foo_redundant`, which is ultimately passed to `_alloca()`, which causes `_alloca()` to fail.

-This example outputs `pass` when compiled without the `-fsanitize=address` switch because `cnt==1` because the exception code matches `RET_STACK_EXCEPTION`.
-However, it fails when compiled with `-fsanitize=address` because the thrown exception is an Address Sanitizer error: dynamic-stack-buffer-overflow.
-So the code returns `RET_OTHER_EXCEPTION` instead of `RET_STACK_EXCEPTION`.
+This example outputs `pass` when compiled without the `-fsanitize=address` switch but outputs `fail` with it.
+That's because without the switch, the exception code matches `RET_STACK_EXCEPTION` so `cnt` is set to 1.
+It fails when compiled with `-fsanitize=address` because the thrown exception is an Address Sanitizer error instead: dynamic-stack-buffer-overflow.
+That means the code returns `RET_OTHER_EXCEPTION` instead of `RET_STACK_EXCEPTION` so `cnt` isn't set to 1.

 ## Other benefits

-Earlier versions of ASAN required the `llvm_symbolizer.exe` binary.
-With the new ASAN runtime, this isn't necessary.
+With the new ASAN runtime, no additional binaries need to be deployed with your app.
 This makes it even easier to use ASAN with your normal test harness because you don't have to manage extra binaries.

 ## See also